What Is Exploratory Testing?

-Exploratory testing renders several advantages, but minor one.
+Exploratory testing renders several advantages, but a minor one.
 Some of them have been described below:

-• The testers can utilize the strategy of deductive analyzing as per the outcome of the previous round of analyzing.
+- The testers can utilize the strategy of deductive analysis as per the outcome of the previous round of analysis.
 This acts as a guide for the tests, which are to be conducted in the future.

 Several hurdles are experienced during exploratory testing.
 Some of which are:

 - Determining the best test cases for execution based on the application